-In this equation, $E_{\rm rot} \sim (\Omega R)^2 \sim (JR/I)^2$ is the rotational energy, where $\Omega$, $I \sim MR^2 \sim M^{5/3}\rho^{-2/3}$, and $J=I\Omega$ are angular velocity, momentum of inertia, and total angular momentum, respectively, and $E_{\rm grav} \sim GM/R$ is the gravitational energy.
+In this equation, $E_{\rm rot} \sim (\Omega R)^2 \sim (JR/I)^2$ is the rotational energy, where $\Omega$, $I \sim MR^2 \sim M^{5/3}\rho^{-2/3}$ and $J=I\Omega$ are angular velocity, momentum of inertia and total angular momentum, respectively, and $E_{\rm grav} \sim GM/R$ is the gravitational energy.
 The parameter $\beta = 0.033$ of Halo A is larger than $\beta= 0.005$ of Halo B by a factor of seven.

-Figs. \ref{fig:tm_H0522} and \ref{fig:tm_H0611} show the evolution of mass, accretion rate, distance from the center of mass, and the anbular momentum of each protostar for Halo A and B, respectively.
+Figs. \ref{fig:tm_H0522} and \ref{fig:tm_H0611} show the evolution of mass, accretion rate, distance from the center of mass and the angular momentum of each protostar for Halo A and B, respectively.
 Every protostar accretes the mass at the nearly constant rate around the average accretion rate shown in Table \ref{tab:PS} (black dashed lines).
 All protostars are bound in the gravitational potential of the disc, and remain within $\lesssim 100$ au from the center of mass of the system.
 Several researchers reported that some protostars are ejected from a disc through $N$-body interactions \citep{Clark11, Greif12}.
-We do not see this slingshot effect in our simulations for a few 100 yrs of the disk evolution.
+We do not see this slingshot effect in our simulations for a few 100 yr of the disc evolution.
 The protostars also accrete angular momentum, and the pamameter $j^2$

 of protostars increases initially.
-The angular momentum of PS1 suddenly decreases when it is separated into two fragments by the centrifugal force (Appendix \ref{appendix}).
+The angular momentum of PS1 suddenly decreases when it is torn apart into two fragments by the centrifugal force (Section \ref{sec:protostar_formation}).
 After the spiral arms develop in the discs, $j^2$ evolves nearly constantly due to the transport of angular momentum through the non-axisymmetric structure.